Google Drive Receipt Scanning

 A business classification for entities with under $30,000 in taxable revenue over four consecutive quarters.
 NorthOS automatically tracks your threshold progress and alerts you before you exceed the CRA limit.

-Learn MoreThe 'Statement of Business or Professional Activities' — the official CRA form used by Canadian sole proprietors to report business income and expenses on their personal tax return.
+Learn MoreThe 'Statement of Business or Professional Activities': the official CRA form used by Canadian sole proprietors to report business income and expenses on their personal tax return.

-Learn MoreUnder the GST/HST Quick Method used by NorthOS, most operating expense ITCs are not claimed individually — the simplified remittance rate already accounts for them.
-Capital asset ITCs are tracked for registered users.
+Learn MoreNorthOS supports both the GST/HST Quick Method and Regular Method: you choose which applies to your situation.
+Under the Quick Method, most operating expense ITCs are not claimed individually; the flat remittance rate accounts for them.
+Under the Regular Method, actual ITCs are tracked.
+Capital asset ITCs are tracked for registered users on either method.

 Learn More